srnyx/forcefield/README.md

 # ForceField

 Very epic, yet simplistic, forcefield plugin!
 Push players and/or mobs to your heart's content!
-Support Minecraft 1.11+
+Supports Minecraft 1.11+

 - **🐛 Bugs / 💡 Suggestions:** Please [open an issue](https://github.com/srnyx/forcefield/issues/new/choose) to report a bug or suggest an idea
 - **🆘 Support:** Please [join the Discord](https://srnyx.xyz/discord) to get support